 Awarding a winner

 Once all the bids are in, it’s time to choose a winning bidder.
 At this point, you don’t have to accept the lowest bid if you don’t want to.
 If another is better in terms of quality or terms, you can take it.
-After all, several important costs of doing business with a supplier aren’t reflected in the bid and vary from supplier to supplier, such as shipping costs, taxes, and other fees.
+After all, several important costs of doing business with a supplier aren’t reflected in the bid and vary from supplier to suppliers, such as shipping costs, taxes, and other fees.

 Reverse Auctions: A Sourcing Solution for the Digital Age